ShishirPatil/gorilla/berkeley-function-call-leaderboard/README.md

 If no `MODEL_NAME` is provided, the model `gorilla-openfunctions-v2` will be used by default.
 If no `TEST_CATEGORY` is provided, all test categories will be run by default.

 ### Models Available
 Below is *a table of models we support* to run our leaderboard evaluation against.
-If supported function calling (FC), we will follow its function calling format provided by official documentation.
-Otherwise, we will construct a system message to prompt the model to generate function calls in the right format.
+If the models support function calling (FC), we will follow its function calling format provided by official documentation.
+Otherwise, we use a consistent system message to prompt the model to generate function calls in the right format.
 |Model | Type |
 |---|---|
 |gorilla-openfunctions-v2 | Function Calling|